-Noncitizens may be able to achieve lawful permanent residency via their relatives who are either green card holders or United States citizens.
-Some individuals who may receive a family-based green card include the following:
+Foreigners may be able to achieve lawful permanent residency via their relatives who are either green card holders or United States citizens.
+Such individuals who may receive a family-based green card include the following:

 After the United States Citizenship and Immigration Services (USCIS) approves a family-based petition for lawful permanent residency, the intending immigrants can apply for green card through two methods.
 One is to file a Form I-485, Application to Register Permanent Residence or Adjust Status to USCIS (means wait for green card inside the U.S.).
 Another is through National Visa Center’s consular processing (means wait for green card outside the U.S.).
 In most cases, immigrants can’t choose which method to obtain a green card.
 As such, it is recommended to consult an immigration attorney first before you take any application action.

 Not sure if you’re eligible to get a green card through your U.S. citizen or LPR relative?
 You can free check eligibility through DYgreencard.com without giving any private information.
 When you are ready, we can help you prepare an application package reviewed by an immigration lawyer to ensure its success.
 Learn more, or get started today!

 An employment-based green card may be appropriate for someone who has specific career qualities that would allow them to get lawful permanent resident status.
 This type of green card may or may not require a labor certification by the foreign national’s employer in the United States.
 Categories of employment-based green card include:

 - EB-1(a) (Alien of Extraordinary Ability)

 - EB-2 Based on PERM (Advanced Degree/Exceptional Ability)

 - EB-3 Based on PERM (Professionals, skilled workers and other workers)

 - EB-4 (Special Immigrant & Religious Workers)

 - EB-5 (Investor Visa)